OneDrive/onedrive-api-docs/README.md

 OneDrive uses [OAuth 2.0](http://oauth.net/2/) for [authentication](auth/msa_oauth.md).
 You get an access token that authenticates your app with a particular set of permissions for a user.
-You can provide an authorization token for each API call in two different ways:
+You can provide an access token for each API call in two different ways:

 * An HTTP header: `Authorization: bearer {token}`
 * A query parameter: `?access_token={token}`

-See [authentication](auth/msa_oauth.md) to obtain an authorization token and sign the user in.
+See [authentication](auth/msa_oauth.md) to obtain an access token and sign the user in.

 ### 2. URL root